 This post is part of our Employment Law 101 series.
 Learn more here to understand your fundamental rights.

 What Does At-Will Employment Mean?

-Like most states, California considers most employees “at-will,” unless you have an employment contract or union contract that alters the at-will relationship.
-At-will employment means that either the employee or employer can end the employment relationship “at will.”
+Like most states, California considers most employees “at-will.”
+Unless you have an employment contract or union contract that alters the at-will relationship, you are an at-will employee.
+This means that either the employee or employer can end the employment relationship “at will.”

 Can My Employer Fire Me for No Reason?

 Employers are not required to have a reason for terminating employees.
 However, refusing to provide a reason for termination may be an attempt to cover up illegal discrimination or retaliation.

 If an employer refused to explain why you were being terminated, ask yourself why your employer is not providing a reason.
 You may have a gut sense about why you were fired.
 If the reason is illegal, an expert employment lawyer will explore how to prove up the actual reason for your termination.